 Retaining an additional 25 to 30 patients a month in the hygiene recall program also has a direct impact on a practice’s restorative production.
 Practice benchmarks suggest that 20 percent of exams result in the need for restorative treatment averaging $500 per patient.
 Restorative production from improved recall would then potentially create an incremental increase of $2,000 to $3,000 in production per month.

 When Pre-Appointment Fails

-When pre-appointment fails to schedule a patient’s next appointment, a series of inefficient and time wasting events are set into motion in an attempt to recapture the missed recall opportunity.
+When pre-appointment fails to schedule a patient’s next appointment, a series of inefficient and time-wasting events are set into motion in an attempt to recapture the missed recall opportunity.

 In most cases, only one in 20 calls actually connect with the patient and result in a scheduled appointment.
 An effective recall system requires staff to actually get into touch with patients, not simply hope that a message is eventually returned.
-Unfortunately statistics show that best times for actually reaching a patient on the phone is between the hours of 5 p.m. to 8 p.m., well after the close of business for most practices.
+Unfortunately, statistics show that the best times for actually reaching a patient on the phone are between the hours of 5 p.m. to 8 p.m., well after the close of business for most practices.
 This just highlights how much more efficient pre-appointments are to the recall process and the value of using reappointment software when scheduling patients.